25 years later, 3 women reunite for Washington march

 (CNN)It's been 25 years since Jessica, Penny and Lisa marched together in Washington.
 They were college roommates when they demonstrated for women's rights in 1992.

-Now they are full-time working mothers, living in different cities -- and discovering that social activism isn't what it used to be.
+Now they are full-time working mothers, living in different cities -- and discovering that planning a reunion isn't as easy as it used to be.

 They hadn't seen each other for more than four years.
 Then the election happened.